ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports.md

 ## Ports that are used by VMware
 {: #vmwaresol_ports-vmwareuses}

-The following table shows the ports that are used by VMware.
+The following table shows the ports that are used by VMware®.
 The ports in VMware traffic are disclosed in {{site.data.keyword.vmwaresolutions_short}} deployment and day 2 operations.

 | Source | Subnet | Target | Subnet | Port | Protocol |
 |:-------|:-------|:-------|:-------|:-----|:---------|